View ISA Meknes in a larger map

 What's Meknes Like?

-Meknes, also known as the "Versailles of Morocco", provides visitors and residents intimate views of the unique blend of Islamic and European influences.
+Meknes provides visitors and residents intimate views of the unique blend of Islamic and European influences.
 While Meknes' population is 713,609, the city has a rather small feel to it and still remains easy to navigate by foot.
-Unlike other Moroccan cities such as Marrakech, Casablanca, Fes, and Rabat, Meknes sees very few tourists, providing study abroad students a better opportunity to interact with locals and experience an authentic Moroccan lifestyle.
+Unlike other Moroccan cities such as Marrakech, Casablanca, Fes, and Rabat, Meknes sees relatively few tourists, providing study abroad students a better opportunity to interact with locals and experience an authentic Moroccan lifestyle.
 Located in the rich plains below the Middle Atlas Mountains, any culinary experience in Meknes will be crafted from the freshest ingredients.
 As a result of this agricultural abundance, the grains, olives, wines, and citrus fruit native to this region remain the economic stronghold of Meknes.

 Region and Population